Business and Law Courses

 OFFERED: July Sessions: A, B

+6 semester credits.
 This course is targeted towards students who are interested in the Italian traditions and the pivotal role that Italy has played in the evolution of food and wine culture.
 Italy is in fact the oldest wine-producing nation in the world where grapes are grown in almost every region of the country.
-This course will consider and analyse the various influences and cultural overlaps that this ancient tradition has brought to contemporary Italian culture.
-The course will also feature an Italian language component in order to better understand and appreciate the elements of contemporary Italian culture which will be discussed during the course.
+This course will consider and analyze the various influences and cultural overlaps that this ancient tradition has brought to contemporary Italian culture.
+This course includes an Italian language component for beginning-level students.
+This course includes experiential learning hours with our Community Engagement Member Institutions (CEMI).
+CEMI are dynamic learning environments created to foster learning through a structured interaction with the community.
+In addition to regular lecture hours, students will be involved in learning by doing through real projects and integration with the local population and territory in order to remove cultural and learning barriers as well as to develop a strong likelihood for success in life.
+The experiential learning hours are fully supervised by instructors who track students step by step during their learning experience, monitor and advise according to student needs, and support student initiative.
+This unique learning model allows students to benefit from an all-encompassing educational experience based on theory and practice in real enterprises, learning of comprehensive operational processes, problem-solving, leadership, and management.

 COURSE: HPFBSM330